Collect Performance Data

 There are two parts to install:

-2. Extended Events they log slow SQL queries, blocks/deadlocks, errors, and timeouts.
-Each SQL script creates SQL extended events session filtered to capture only relevant information and log that into a file.
+2. Extended Events – they log into file long running SQL queries, long blocks/deadlocks, errors, and timeouts.
+Filtered to capture rare events and only relevant information.
+Minimalistic approach.

 Adjust paths at the top of each script to point to location where log file will be placed.
 Account that runs SQL engine must have permission to read and write to that folder.
 Make sure if has at least 2GB of free space.
 Oldest files are deleted in rotational scheme therefore space usage does not grow.